jnuyens/teslaprep/README.md

 3. If your car will be registered to more than one person, each person on the registration needs to be at the delivery appointment to sign final documents.
 4. Bring written or digital proof of your down payment having been made and the final payment details or financing details.
 If you are financing your car, make sure your loan has been funded before you arrive to take delivery and that you have some kind of proof you can provide to Tesla should they ask about it.
 5. Bring a printed insurance card or other proof of insurance that shows your Model 3 is insured.
-6. Since the delivery area where you will inspect your Model 3 may be dark, bring a flashlight.
+6. Since the delivery area where you will inspect your Model 3 may be dark, bring a flashlight or use your phone flashlight.
 7. Prepare a USB stick with some music on to test the sound system.

 ## Delivery day in-person vehicle inspection:
-*NOTE: Do not sign final documents, or wire funds, until a full vehicle inspection is completed.
+*NOTE: Do not sign final documents, or wire funds, until a full vehicle inspection is completed (at least the body panel part).

 ### SECTION A - Verify pre-delivery vehicle records
 1. Check for correct name and address on your paperwork.